sap-tutorials/Tutorials/tutorials/cp-starter-isuite-api-management/cp-starter-isuite-api-management.md

 In this step, you define and expose an integration flow endpoint as an application programming interface

 1. Choose **Settings** > **APIs** to provision the API Management capability.
 This provisioning might take a few seconds to complete.
 After the provisioning is complete, refresh your webpage.
+> The page is available only if you're provisioning the capability as a first-time user.

 2. Choose **Configure** > **APIs** > **Create** to create an API.